 Why is it so Important to Manage Stress?

 If you’re living with high levels of stress, you’re putting your entire well-being at risk.
-Stress brings problem on your emotional equilibrium, as well as your physical health.
+Stress brings problems on your emotional equilibrium, as well as your physical health.
 It narrows your ability to think clearly, function effectively, and enjoy life.

 Effective stress management, on the other hand, helps you break the stress hold on your life, so you can be happier, healthier, and more productive.
 The ultimate goal is a balanced life, with time for work, relationships, relaxation, and fun—and the resilience to hold up under pressure and meet challenges head-on.
 But stress management is not one-size-fits-all.
 That’s why it’s important to experiment and find out what works best for you.
 Stress management is about taking charge of your emotions, thoughts